Developmental Disabilities of Clark County (formerly MRDD) is supported by a property tax levy passed in 2003.

 To meet the needs of local individuals who have developmental disabilities.
 Our programs include:

 - Specialized transportation

 - Residential living for those who cannot live alone

 - Training and resources for parents, caregivers and teachers

 Why is this levy needed?

 Developmental Disabilities of Clark County has always been a good steward of public money.
 In addition, we consistently seek out grants and donations in order to meet needs and stretch our local tax dollars.
-For example, we received over $1 million in grants to help purchase vehicles and provide transportation.
+For example, in 2013 and 2012, we received over $1 million in grants to help purchase vehicles and provide transportation.